Prasanna2004xyz/delta-demo2/README.md

 # delta-demo2
-this programme for git and github this is prasssu commiting changes in this file
+this programme for git and git this is prasssu commiting changes in this file